TheJacksonLaboratory/PDXintegrator/docs/clinical.rst

 |Response to prior trtmnt | D |                                     | HIV-/HBV-/HCV+/HTLV-/EBV+ |  NCIT                       |
 +-------------------------+---+-------------------------------------+---------------------------+-----------------------------+

 Table 1.
 Rec: Recommendation; E: essential; D:desirable.
+Desireable fields will be shown as 'Not Reported' if no data is provided.

 1. **Submitter Patient ID**.
-Display as  and keep an internal ID that will not be shown externally to act as a primary key.
+Used when possible for identifying multiple models from the same patient.
 Patient 123 from JAX would be shown on the PDXNet website as JAX:PAT-123.
-Will use supplied PDXNet abbreviation.
+Will use supplied PDXNet abbreviations to prefix any ID.
 If no ID is supplied, the ID will be based on Tumor ID.
-Allows, when possible, for identifying multiple models from the same patient.

 2. **Sex**.
 Patient sex.
 We will use this field to record biological sex.
 We will use the NCIT terms: